gotpop/gotpop/README.md

-# Hiya thanks for popping in 👋
+# Hello, thanks for popping in 👋

 I'm a developer with over 10 years experience.